Drovosek01/awesome-images-hostings/README.md

 https://imgsrc.ru/ |
 https://picclick.ru/, https://picforall.ru/ |

-### Сервисы доступные только по http
+### Services available only via http

-Ниже расположены список сервисов, которые не работают по SSL, то есть не открываются через https.
+Below is a list of services that do not work over SSL, that is, they do not open via https.

 - http://vfl.ru/
 - http://saveimg.ru/